Sakshi-Raichand/Market-Analysis-for-AC-Sales/README.md

 ❄️Welcome to the Market Analysis for AC Sales projec, a comprehensive business intelligence dashboard

-This project explores five years of sales and profit trends in the air conditioner market, highlighting top-performing sub-categories, KPIs, and market dynamics❄
+This project explores five years of sales and profit trends in the air conditioner market, highlighting top-performing sub-categories, KPIs, and market dynamics

 ## Project Overview